 - Avoid swimming or putting your head underneath the water.

-The opening in the eardrum usually heals by itself within 2 months.
-Any hearing loss is most often short-term.
+The opening in the eardrum most often heals by itself within 2 months if it is a small hole.

 Rarely, other problems may occur, such as:

 - Spread of infection to the bone behind the ear (mastoiditis)